Lab: Forced OAuth profile linking

 The admin user will open anything you send from the exploit server and they always have an active session on the blog website.

-You can access your own accounts with the following credentials:
+You can log in to your own accounts using the following credentials:

 Blog website account: